Selling Multiple Correlated Goods: Revenue Maximization and Menu-Size Complexity (old title: "The Menu-Size Complexity of Auctions"): Appendix

-\begin{proof} Take the optimal deterministic auction which has three menu items: either selling just one of the items, or selling the bundle.
-Its revenue is the sum of that obtained for a single item and that obtained for the bundle, thus $\DRev(\F) \le \SRev(\F) + \BRev(\F)$.
-The proof is completed using Proposition \ref{bs2}. \end{proof}
+\begin{proof} A deterministic mechanism has at most three menu entries: either selling just one of the goods, or selling the bundle.
+The portion of the revenue that comes from those types that buy only good $i$ cannot exceed \textsc{Rev} $(X_{i}),$ and the portion that comes from those that buy the bundle cannot exceed \textsc{BRev}$(X);$ in total, \textsc{DRev}$(X)\leq $\textsc{SRev}$ (X)+$\textsc{BRev}$(X)$.
+The proof is completed using Proposition \ref {p:b/s<=k}. \end{proof}

-Notice that the separate auction has menu size $2^k-1$ (the buyer can buy any set $L \subset \{1,\ldots,k\}$ for $\sum_{i \in L} p_i$), and yet its revenue is bounded by only $k$ times that of the bundling revenue rather than $2^k-1$ (as is the case for general deterministic auctions; recall Corollary \ref{dvsb}).
-Intuitively, this seems connected to the fact that the separate auction only has $k$ ``degrees of freedom'' or ``parameters'' (the $k$ prices).
-This may be formalized by defining a more refined ``additive-menu-size'' complexity:

-\begin{itemize} \item An auction has {\em additive menu size} $m$ if it offers at most $m$ ``basic'' menu entries to the buyer, each with its own price, but here the buyer may buy any {\em combination} of basic menu entries, provided that no item is allocated more than once in total, for the sum of the entry prices.\footnote{Formally, $(q,s)$ is a {\em combination} of $(q^1,s^1),\,\ldots,\,(q^n,s^n)$ if $q=q^1+\,\cdots\,+q^n$, ~$s=s^1 + \,\cdots\, + s^n$, and $q \in [0,1]^k$ (i.e., $(q,s)$ is a feasible choice).}

-\item $[m]^*\mmRev(\F)$ is the maximal revenue obtainable by an auction whose additive menu size is at most $m$. \end{itemize}